Everything you need to know about the L-2 Visa for L-1 dependents

 What is the L-2 visa?

 Spouses and unmarried children under the age of 21 years are eligible to accompany L-1 visa holders on the L-2 visa.
 While there are definite advantages to having L-2 status, there are also limitations.
-Learn more about the L-1 visa here.
+You can learn more about the L-1 visa here.

 Which dependents are ineligible for an L-2 visa?